parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Finding
 ## Software Architects... are fine.

 ^ Also, software architects... they think it's important, and they're mostly busy doing it.
+Whatever they think it is.

 ---